Daniel Delamare: Ironic cartoons

 Before he sold his gallery in 1995, he exhibited humorous drawings from French cartoonists (Cabu, Georges Wolinski, Roger Testu, Pichon, Soulas, Hoviv, Siné, Trez, Loup).
 Delamare contributed in creating an art market for humorous drawings as these ones were, at the time, considered a "journalistic work".

 In 1990, he co-published Traits d'Humour with François Cavanna to present pastiches of impressionists' masterpieces revisited by cartoonists.
 In 1992, he publishes Daniel Delamare présente 40 ans de Dessins d'Humour et de Presse, a new compilation of ironic cartoons.

 First public auction for humoristic drawings was led by Maître Pierre Cornette de Saint Cyr at Hôtel Drouot in 1991.

 Tech entrepreneur

 In 2013, Daniel Delamare launched a digital platform, Politiclic, to help European Parliament candidates promote their electoral programs.
 He also founded Initiative Commune Connectee which provides city halls with mobile apps to make citizens and politicians closer.
 The company was sold to VINCI in 2017.

 Daniel Delamare is now managing his own investment firm specialised in the art industry.

 In 2020, Daniel Delamare launched art marketplace Artschild designed to allow artists to organize online auctions in real time.
 First exhibition happened in September 2020 within 2,500sqm.

-Honorary lecturer

-Daniel Delamare has given art classes in many French universities including Ecole du Louvre and Sciences Po Paris.